International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 Broker:
 * can be reached at https://localhost[:443]
 * needs to be aware of connector A, connector B and store their self-descriptions

-## Manual installation
-The installation of the testbed executed the following steps:
-1 setting up requirements
-2 Installation of the components
-3 Interconnectivity of the components

 ### Setting up requirements